Saint Matthew and the Angel

 Saint Matthew and the Angel (1602) is a painting from the Italian master Caravaggio (1571–1610), completed for the Contarelli Chapel in the church of San Luigi dei Francesi in Rome.
-It was destroyed in Berlin in 1945 and is now known only from black-and-white photographs and enhanced color reproductions.
+It was destroyed in Berlin in 1945 and is now known only from black-and-white photographs and enhanced color reproductions, like the one shown at the infobox.

 Style

 Caravaggio was known for painting very realistically, using models instead of standard convention and idealization.
 He made his figures lifelike and relatable, as opposed to portraying unrealistic or phony poses.
 In this instance, however, the patrons wanted an idealization of the beloved Saint, someone who its viewers could admire and strain to be like.
 They did not want a bumbling peasant who looked as if he just walked in off the street.
 With the angel sweeping down and the Saint's stool teetering in movement, it is arguably one of Caravaggio's earliest examples of his dynamic style.
-It was a much more exciting composition than the first.
+It was a much more exciting composition than his first submission.
 Even though Caravaggio changed the composition to suit the desires of the patron, you can still see his own style under the more refined subject of Saint Matthew.